 As the guitar was probably the only one Alan had, it is all over this period as can be seen here:

 The Beat Club (1970): Canned Heat - Let's Work Together

 Canned Heat - Going Up The Country

 The guitar has aged and is beaten up today.
-This is partly due to the use (abuse) of the guitar after Alan’s prematured death.
-Indeed the guitar continued to be played by Bob Hite until his death in 1981 After that the guitar remained with Canned Heat’s drummer Adolfo "Fito" de la Parra until 2007.
+This is partly due to the use (abuse) of the guitar after Alan’s premature death.
+Indeed the guitar continued to be played by Bob Hite until his death in 1981.
+After that the guitar remained with Canned Heat’s drummer Adolfo "Fito" de la Parra until 2007.
 The guitar underwent other changes.
 So the STP "sticker" between the pickups is gone and the bridge has again been modified.
 Nevertheless the sound remains untouched.

 It is difficult to date correctly the guitar, but the body is a 1953-1954 Goldtop guitar with the P-90 pickup’s.
 The trapeze-bridge was removed and the screws were removed and filled.
 This can still be seen clearly today.
 As stated previously the tuners were changed as were the frets.
-The serial number on the headstock is no original Gibson number and has been probabely put on the guitar to track it.
+The serial number on the headstock is no original Gibson number and has been probably put on the guitar to track it.

 In 2007 the guitar was acquired from Adolfo "Fito" de la Parra, by Walter de Paduwa a Belgian radio DJ, musician and rock'n'roll historian best known for his association with Canned Heat.
 He continued to give life to the guitar by taking it around in Blues events he organised in Belgium.
 We will try to keep up with that tradition!